willfarrell/docker-crontab/README.md

 ## TODO
 - [ ] Make smaller by using busybox?
-- [ ] Have ability to auto regenerate crontab on file change
+- [ ] Have ability to auto regenerate crontab on file change (signal HUP?)
 - [ ] Run commands on host machine (w/ --privileged?)
 - [ ] Write tests
 - [ ] Setup TravisCI